 My approach is caring and sensitive, using kind and patient methods, based on current scientific thinking.
-I concentrate on building confidence and trust, empowering the person to become the best mentor they can be for their dog.
+I concentrate on building confidence and trust, empowering the person to become the best care-giver they can be for their dog.

 Every case, every person and every dog is different and my approach will always reflect this.